Sumiko Tan: Singapore Will Miss Her When She’s Gone

 Whatever it is, the Straits Times will soon need a new voice for a new generation, someone to take on the task of writing a “personal column.”
 Because Singaporeans don’t just need symbols of man’s innate potential and nobility.
 They also need reminders of their imperfection.
 They need victims who mirror the things they hate about themselves—their childish pre-occupations, their obsessions with the materially transient, their pettiness, their social awkwardness, their deep, unspeakable desires for constant attention.

-So as Sumiko Tan takes a break from being Singapore’s regular national sensation or person-everyone-loves-to-hate, perhaps some introspection is in order.
+So as Sumiko Tan takes a break from being a national sensation or person-everyone-loves-to-hate, perhaps some introspection is in order.
 Why has she made it as far as she has?
 Shit like that doesn’t happen without good reason.
 It’s even funny how despite the good things one can say about her, it’s still impossible to fault anyone for finding her so intolerable.

-Yet in the spectre of her legacy is a valuable idea: Everyone needs someone to love or hate, and unless you have equal numbers on both sides, you’re pretty much doomed to be forgotten.
+Yet in the spectre of her legacy is a valuable idea: everyone needs someone to love or hate, and unless you have equal numbers on both sides, you’re pretty much doomed to be forgotten.